ellieonarose/HW8/cs371-bayes-nets/README.txt

 Part 4:
-With no evidence, the likelihood of a is .1999.
+With no evidence, the likelihood of a is about .1999.
 With the evidence of d, the chances increase to .425.
 This is because if d is to happen, something in the tree above it must have happened.
 This means that there is a higher chance of a happening than if we didn't know any branches occured.

 Part 5:
+All decimals are rounded to the hundreth place
 With no evidence, the chance of d is .32.
 With false evidence of a, the chances of d decrease to .23.
 This is because, if we know that a didn't happen, and d is a descendant of a, that means there is a smaller chance that d would even be possible.
+Since we know that d will happen if a does, taking away the chances for a make it so d is less likely.

 Part 6:
-With evidence of a coma (d), the likelihood of the patient having a brain tumor (c) is .2 and the probability of them having increased total serum calcium (b) is .8.
+With evidence of a coma (d), the likelihood of the patient having a brain tumor (c) is about.2 and the probability of them having increased total serum calcium (b) is about .8.
 This is because if the patient is in a coma, it is because of at least one of the two things.
 When there is evidence of a coma and a brain tumor, the chances of there being increased total serum calcium decreases to .5.
 This is because we already have a cause for the coma, and the second diagnosis is less likely.
 The same effect occurs if we have evidence of b.
 The chances of a brain tumor decrease to .125.

 Part 7: